dchakarov/dchakarov.github.io/_drafts/TabularData.md

 445 rows, 2 columns
 </pre>

 Next, we need to figure out a way to enrich the data about these companies with details about market cap, dividends, PE ratio, and other useful information.
-As developers we know the best way to do that is by using an API.
+As developers, we know the best way to do that is by using an API.
 I googled for a free one and not many came up.
 Most don't offer dividend data, so I ended up using [this Yahoo Finance alternative API](https://financeapi.net).
 It has a free tier offering 100 requests per day, which is a very low number so we need to be very careful when using it, otherwise, we would need to wait until tomorrow to continue with our experiments.
 Since we don't plan to be running this script frequently, a one-time parsing of the data is more than enough and we can save some money by using the free tier.

 Looking at the documentation, the `/v6/finance/quote` endpoint is suitable for our needs.
 It gives us a lot of data for a given company, and we can also query 10 companies at a time, which, considering the 100 requests/day limit, means that by grouping our requests we can get data for all of the 445 companies in one day.
 Let's create a model that matches the fields we need from the response: